 Virtual Training Helps Trainees Retain What They Learn

-In-person training usually involves several days of lessons and learning at an office or offsite location.
+In-person training usually involves several days of real time lessons and learning at an office or offsite location.
 But all too often, by the time the employee is back to their desk or boarding their flight home, they will have forgotten sixty percent of what they have learned.
 Virtual training gives employees access to the important lessons long after the training is over.
 Trainers can follow up their virtual training with shorter, bite-sized videos that provide details on specific lessons or concepts.
 The employee can view these more concise pieces of content to reinforce what they learned and apply it to how they do their job.

 Virtual Training Expands Learning